idia640/presentations/week08/PITCHME.md

 Note:

+When you say something, you may mean more than what you say.

 Utterances in conversation contain not only explicit meaning-based content but carry what is known as illocutionary force (John Searle).
 This force has something to do with intent; it performs a sort of action -- and sets up expectations in the minds of hearers.

 For example,

 a directive: Shut the window.
-an interrogative: Why here?
+a question: Why here?
-a declarative: The rain has started. a cornmissive: The job will be done by three o'clock.
+a declaration: The rain has started. a promise: The job will be done by three o'clock.

 Cues to the intentional force of an utterance might be the presence of specific words, but could also be communicated by tone, loudness, rhythm, etc.